OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-yo.md

     [!INCLUDE [Unified manifest value proposition and feedback request](../includes/unified-manifest-value-prop-feedback.md)]

-    Depending on your choice of manifest, the prompts and answers should look like one of the following.
+    Depending on your choice of manifest, the prompts and answers should look like one of the following:

     ![The prompts and answers for the Yeoman generator when task pane, JavaScript, Outlook, and add-in only manifest are chosen.](../images/yo-office-outlook-xml-manifest-javascript.png)